Creating Custom CG Modules

 2. Fill in the four fields and click Create.

-Menu Name Path in the graph's Add menu, using / as separator (e.g. Build/My Module)
+Menu Name Path in the CG Editor's Add menu, using / as separator (e.g. Custom/My Module)

 Runtime Script